effektif/user-docs/docs/integration/connectors.rst

 Response content type
   ``application/json``

-The response body must be an array of JSON objects, which should have a limited size.
+The response body must contain an array of JSON objects, which should have a limited size.
 Each object in the array must have the following fields.

 .. list-table:: Record type options object properties